Hello, may I present…

 Now, what happens if we need more information right from the start?
 We make the scene longer and weave it in.
 Action, thought, dialogue all can show us what characters are like.
 Past actions of the character may affect the present moment of the POV character.
 Perhaps a memory of a mentor brought out by the experience.

-We do need to be careful with the reflection on character as it can turn into exposition disguised as thought.
+We do need to be careful with the reflection by a character as it can turn into exposition disguised as thought.
 The litmus test to decide if we are writing reflection or exposition is the emotional weight.
 The memory means something, it changes the emotional state of the person remembering.

 That brings us to the crux of the matter.
 If anything we’ve write does not move the story forward, either revealing plot or characters interacting with the plot, we need to cut it or rewrite it.
 That means a lot more work from us as storytellers, but our reader will thank us.